 Although we are enthusiastic that the law has passed, it will not go into effect for several months and, even then, the law will not be able to stop every offender of texting and driving.

-If you or someone you love is injured in an auto accident caused by a distracted driver, contact our texting and driving lawyers for a free case evaluation.
+If you or someone you love is injured in an auto accident caused by a distracted driver, contact our dedicated personal injury attorneys in Tulsa for a free case evaluation.

 The bill put forward by Rep. Terry O'Donnell, R-Tulsa, titled The Trooper Nicholas Dees and Trooper Keith Burch Act, was named in memory of two Oklahoma Highway Patrol troopers who were struck by a distracted driver while investigating an accident.
 According to reports, the driver was updating social media at the time of the accident.